Reed-Compbio-Classes/bio331-syllabus/doc/tips.md

 - **When you don't even know where to start, ask.**  This can be the toughest thing when working on problems that do not have a nice, clean solution - where to start?
 Coming to office hours when you don't even have a properly-formed question is still valuable.

 - **Working collaboratively is fun!** Try to talk through complicated concepts with others, and make use of the group time in lab to get clarification.
-You can work with others outside of class on the programming assignments as outline in the [collaboration policy](policies.md/#collaboration-policy).
+You can work with others outside of class on the programming assignments as outlined in the [collaboration policy](policies.md/#collaboration-policy).

 - **Start the assignments early.**  Really.